Chapter 1:

 The mouthless 3d figure blue-haired and large blue eyes danced and made a pose.

 "Xin Chao, Sai Gon.
 Konichiwa!
 Thank you, Miyamoto Senpai, and Asuka-Sama.
 Today is the festival of Hungry Ghosts in Saigon.
 Today is the day that Buddhists believe the dead are let out onto the earth!"
-Said the familiar vocaloid sing-song of Mitsuki Haiku
+Said the familiar vocaloid sing-song voice of Mitsuki Haiku

 “That sounds scary, Haiku!”